tycakmak1/cpp_lectures/notes/lecture11.md

 > ```

 ##### ###REMARK###
-> - Using Initializer List and assigning the values inside of the ctor is different.
+> - Using Initializer List and assigning the values inside of the constructor is different.
 > - Initializer List initializes the members, but assigning their values inside the constructor is initializing them with default
 >   values and then assigning the values to them.
-> - That's why first choice must always be the ctor initializer list.
+> - That's why first choice must always be the constructor initializer list.

 #### ###REMARK###
 > - Data members of a class will always be initialized in the declaration order.